tzuyuchiu/lab-ajax-crud-characters/README.md

 Following the same idea as with fetching all, to retrieve a single character's data we need to:

-- Create a button (_Fetch one_ in the image above) to, through an input field, get the `id` of an existing character.
+- Create a button (_Fetch one_ in the image above) to, through an input field, get an existing character using it's name.
-- Search that character in the API with _[http://localhost:8000/characters/:id](http://ih-crud-api.herokuapp.com/characters/:id)_
+- Search that character in the API with _[http://localhost:5000/characters/:name](http://localhost:5000/characters/:name)_
 - Get the data and show the character info as a card.
+- Don't forget to show the _id field !

 #### Delete one character